tapanther/Tritan/docs/GahrdynyrTradeHouse.md

 **Merchant's Guild**

-The [Gahrdynyr Trade House][Gahrdynyr Trade House] is a founding house of the Merchant's Guild.
+The Gahrdynyr Trade House is a founding house of the Merchant's Guild.

 ## Culture

 The Gahrdynyr Trade House presents itself as a throwback to simpler times.
-Its buildings are generally simple yet charming log structures, harkening back to the early days of Siddar City and the Republic.
+Its buildings are generally simple yet charming log structures, harkening back to the early days of [Siddar City][Siddar City] and the [Republic][Republic of Siddarmark].
 Tradesmen are encouraged to build a close, familiar relationship with their suppliers and customers, and to participate in local festivals and events where possible.